 FEATURE OBJECTIVE PRESCRIPTION ECOLOGY TIMING Ecological monitoring To ensure that the biodiversity of the site is being maximised.
 To identify potentially new ecological constraints (such as a badger sett opening up on the site).
 To ensure that habitats and species are protected during decommissioning.
-Undertake a walkover survey after the first 5 years after the construction and then in Year 10 and then once every 10 years to assess whether the ecological objectives are being met.
+Undertake walkover surveys in accordance with the ecological monitoring schedule (as set out in Table 2) to assess whether the ecological objectives are being met.
 Undertake bat surveys every five years and include findings in the ecology report.
 The survey shall include a survey of lux levels along commuting corridors plotted on a plan to identify any changes, if any.
 Make recommendations for altering the management regime or undertaking additional works and alter the LEMP accordingly.
 Prior to decommissioning an ecologist shall undertake a walkover survey to identify habitats to be retained and protected and identify other ecological constraints and make recommendations for protection works during the dismantling process.
 The findings of the surveys shall be presented in an Ecological Monitoring Report completed.
-The report shall be presented to an appropriate officer within Dorset Council and agreement on the recommendations made.
-If appropriate, representatives of Dorset Council will be invited to the site to inspect the landscape areas to understand how the landscape is evolving and achieving the target conditions.
+The report shall be presented to an appropriate officer within South Oxfordshire Council and agreement on the recommendations made.
+If appropriate, representatives of South Oxfordshire Council will be invited to the site to inspect the landscape areas to understand how the landscape is evolving and achieving the target conditions.
 Management recommendations following the visit are to be implemented in accordance with an agreed timetable.
 The ecological walkover must be carried out by a suitably qualified ecologist.
-Collaboration with Buckinghamshire Council will ensure that the ecological objectives are being met.
+Collaboration with South Oxfordshire Council will ensure that the ecological objectives are being met.
 5 years from the completion of the facility and then every 10 years throughout the life of the facility.
-Immediately prior to decommissioning the facility.
+Immediately prior to decommissioni ng the facility.